-Kelsey holds the joint Chair in Family Violence Prevention at the University of Melbourne and The Royal Women's Hospital, and co-chairs the Melbourne Research Alliance to End Violence against Women (MAEVe).
+Professor Kelsey Hegarty leads the Safer Families Centre of Research Excellence (see saferfamilies.org.au).
+Kelsey holds the joint Chair in Family Violence Prevention at the University of Melbourne and the Royal Women's Hospital, and co-chairs the Melbourne Research Alliance to End Violence against Women (MAEVe).
 An academic general practitioner, her research includes the evidence base for interventions to prevent violence against women; educational and complex interventions around identification of domestic and family violence in primary care settings and early intervention with men, women and children exposed to abuse.
 Kelsey focuses on interventions for delivery through health care and through use of new technologies.

-Minerva co-coordinates the SUSTAIN research team and has worked in various roles with direct clinical experience as well as in research projects involving pregnant women.
-Having completed doctoral studies in nursing, she has developed skills in mixed methods research.
+Minerva co-cordinates the SUSTAIN research team and has worked in various roles with direct clinical experience as well as in research projects involving pregnant women.
+Having completed doctoral studies in Nursing, she has developed skills in mixed methods research.
 She has a professional background in General Nursing practice, with a keen interest in women and children’s health.

 Elizabeth McLindon is a PhD Candidate and researcher at the University of Melbourne.
-Elizabeth’s PhD is about the prevalence and impacts of domestic violence and family violence against health professionals.
-Elizabeth has a double degree in Psychology and Social Work and works clinically as a sexual assault counsellor/advocate at the Royal Women’s Hospital.
+Elizabeth’s PhD is about the prevelanceprevalence and impacts of domestic violence and family violence against health professionals.
+Elizabeth has a double degree in Psychology and Social Work and has workeds clinically as a sexual assault counsellor/advocate at the Royal Women’s Hospital.

 Gemma has a background in gender studies and worked previously at WIRE, Women’s Information delivering information, referral and support to women within a feminist framework.
 She has recently completed a PhD in the Department of Social Work at the University of Melbourne about the prevention of Harmful Sexual Behaviour carried out by children & young people.
 She is currently working on a qualitative meta-synthesis of health professionals’ readiness to respond to intimate partner violence.
 She is co-ordinating the roll out of the online healthy relationship tool I-Decide About my Relationship in the northern region.